Skip to main content

 Price charts

 For ES, MES, NQ, and MNQ trades, the day view includes intraday price charts with your exact entry and exit points marked.
 This lets you visually review how the trade played out in the context of the day’s price action — where you got in, where you got out, and what happened around your trade.
+If a trade has a stop loss recorded (either from the Risk Tool indicator or entered manually), the stop loss level is drawn as a line on the chart alongside your entry and exit markers.
+This gives you immediate visual feedback on how much risk you took relative to the price action.

 Price charts are currently available for ES/MES and NQ/MNQ only.
 All other futures contracts show full trade details and analytics, but without the chart overlay.
 We’re expanding chart support to more contracts over time.